 The combination and timing of my challenges may be unique, but that doesn’t make me special.
 Life happens to everyone, regardless of how much planning we do.
 I’ve lived it and seen it firsthand in the people around me.
 Yes, change is hard.
 Do you know what’s even harder?
 Making life-altering financial decisions in the middle of those changes.
 My life experiences were the genesis for Transitus Wealth Partners.
 Eventually, I discovered the Financial Transitionist Institute and earned the CeFT® designation.

-My weekends stay busy as I spend time with family and friends at home or sink my toes in the sand on Topsail Island.
-Music has always been a passion of mine, and my collection of vinyl records continues to grow.
+My weekends stay busy as I spend time with family and friends at home or sink my toes in the sand on the beach.
+Music has always been a passion of mine, and you can find me hunting the record stores to grow my diverse vinyl collection.
 If I’m not listening to music, I’m probably listening to podcasts and drinking coffee, lots of coffee.

 I became fascinated with the stock market at an early age while growing up in the shadows of Wall Street in central New Jersey.
 My love of finance grew during an internship while attending The College of William and Mary.
 After graduating, I worked on Wall Street as a trader for over a decade.
 My passion for learning led me back to school to earn a master’s degree in economics from NYU.